Disclaimer: I do not own Harry Potter or any of it's ideas, themes, characters, books, movies, images, etc.

 She had just returned from the library, giving Madam Pince back the twenty books that she'd loaned to read for the scant few weeks they had been back at Hogwarts.
 The train left in about 40 minutes, and this was her last time alone for awhile.

-Ron and Harry were playing wizards chess in the Gryffindor common room, always competitive.
-Everyone's trunks were downstairs in the Great Hall, ready for the train journey home.
+Ron and Harry were playing wizards chess in the Great Hall, always competitive.
 The moment they boarded Hermione would cease to have a moment to herself.
 Ginny would be asking her questions, Ron would be nagging her to put her book down and Harry would just sit there agreeing with him or making gooey eyes at Ginny while he offered her sweets like she was a goddess which needed to be plied with sugar.
 Although Ginny was rather like a goddess, her fierce spirit and determination making her stronger each day.

-She was so caught up in her own thoughts that she didn't even notice that there was one other student in the corridor, who was too busy reflecting on his own terrible life to notice whose presence he was in.
+She was so caught up in her own thoughts that she didn't even notice that there was one other student in the corridor, who was too busy reflecting on his own complicated life to notice anyone else.
 The two were so busy thinking about other things that they didn't even notice each other until...

 With a smack, the two collided.
 Hermione felt herself falling backwards from the impact before she grabbed something, or rather someone's robe.
 With a loud crash, she toppled into a nearby broom closet, taking the other person with her.
 The two tumbled down the small set of stairs, landing at the bottom in a tangle with a small 'thud'.
 Hermione groaned, rubbing her head where she had smashed it against a wall on the way down.
 It felt like a large egg was forming on top of her head already.